Visions 'a blight on the neighborhood'; alder wants liquor license revoked

 Attempts to contact the owners of Visions have been unsuccessful.

-Ahrens said Visions' liquor license should have been flagged during the last review period because of the ongoing problems.
+Ahrens said Visions’ liquor license should have been flagged during the most recent review period because of the ongoing problems.

 “I will make every effort in the four months remaining in my term to have Visions’ liquor license revoked,” he said.

 Ald.
-Mike Verveer, 4th District, a long-time member of the Alcohol License Review Committee, said in an interview Visions' liquor license has not been questioned in recent years.
+Mike Verveer, 4th District, a longtime member of the Alcohol License Review Committee, said in an interview that Visions’ liquor license has not been questioned in recent years.

-However, if Police Chief Mike Koval deemed the night club to have eminent concerns, he could shut it down.
+However, if Police Chief Mike Koval deemed the nightclub to have imminent concerns, he could shut it down.

 “The City Council granted the authority to the police chief to implement a security plan which could be implemented immediately,” Verveer said.
 “It’s seldom used, but it could range from restricting hours of operation to having the business getting a third-party security firm.”

-Verveer said he didn't know what Koval might be considering, but he said the city attorney's office and police officials have been talking about Visions in recent days.
+Verveer said the city attorney’s office and police officials have been talking about Visions in recent days.

-If Koval didn't use the chief security plan, the more common procedure is for the city attorney's office to come before the ALRC to ask for a suspension or revocation of the liquor license of an establishment.
+If Koval didn’t implement a security plan, the more common procedure is for the city attorney’s office to come before the ALRC to ask for a suspension or revocation of an establishment’s liquor license.

 “The establishment could contest it and there would be a hearing, so it takes a lot longer, unless the establishment agrees to close,” Verveer said.

-Another option would be for police and city officials to just hold back taking any action and see how the night club does in the months preceding the renewal of liquor licenses in June.
+Another option would be for police and city officials to hold back on taking any action and see how the nightclub does in the months preceding the renewal of liquor licenses in June.

-Under current city zoning ordinances, Visions couldn't be located where it is now if anyone had plans to put up an adult entertainment business at that location.
+Under current city zoning ordinances, an adult entertainment business could not be opened where Visions is located.

 “It’s grandfathered in as an existing non-conforming use,” Verveer said.
 “Adult entertainment is not allowed in that area now.”